anumoshsad/Getting-and-Cleaning-Data/README.md

 Name the activities properly.

-Use aggregate function to take the averages of each features for each activity and eact subjects.
+Use aggregate function to take the averages of each features for each activity and each subjects and put it in 'ANSWER'.

+write the data frame 'ANSWER' in a text file "ANSWER.TXT"